Updated July 17, 2023

 - Investors can partake in bond funds much more quickly than individual bonds.

-- The transaction costs are relatively less than what would be paid for buying the entire set of underlying individual bonds.
+- The transaction costs are relatively less than what would be paid for buying the underlying individual bonds.

 - Given that it is a pool of several bonds, the impact of a default in any one bond is hardly felt at the portfolio level.
 This is the benefit of diversification.